Eigenvalue collisions for periodic matrix families associated with Ginibre matrices: Eigenvalue permutations and collisions

 \section{Eigenvalue permutations and collisions}

-We will first focus on the case where the curve is the unit circle.
+We now describe how eigenvalue collisions can be detected using the monodromy action of eigenvalue permutations, focusing on the case where the curve is the unit circle.
+The same method applies to other curves.

-Unless $s$ is too close to $0$ (static case) or fairly close to $1$ (perfectly rotating case) the process of increasing the periodic parameter $t$ from $0$ to $1$ rotates inner and outer eigenvalues at different speeds, leading to non-trivial permutations $\sigma(s)$ relating the eigenvalues of $R(s,0) = R(s,1)$.
-We study the eigenvalue collisions aided by this permutation $\sigma(s)$.
-Although the strictly rotating pattern and the annular support of the eigenvalues only occur at later stages of $s$, there are already quite a few collisions for small $s$.
+Unless $s$ is very close to $0$ (the static case) or near $1$ (perfectly equidistant flow along the curve), increasing the periodic parameter $t$ from $0$ to $1$ induces a nontrivial rotation of the eigenvalues of $R(s,t)$.
+Outer and inner eigenvalues rotate at different speeds, yielding a non-identity permutation $\sigma(s)$ that relates the eigenvalues of $R(s,0)$ and $R(s,1)$.
+We study collisions using this permutation.

-We begin at $s=0$ where $U$ has no effect and the eigenvalue tracks are just the static eigenvalues from a Ginibre matrix.
-The trajectories of the eigenvalues are colored according to the cycle lengths (i.e., the number of eigenvalues in the permutation cycle).
-These colors range from yellow for the smallest cycles (usually singletons) to darker purple for the largest cycles within the $s$-window.
+Even at small values of $s$, where the rotating annular support is not yet apparent, numerous eigenvalue collisions already occur (see Fig \ref{fig:3 s-windows}).
+At $s = 0$, the deformation is inactive (as $U$ has no effect), and the eigenvalue paths remain the static eigenvalues of a Ginibre matrix.
+As $s$ increases, the eigenvalues begin to trace longer paths.
+In Figure~\ref{fig:3 s-windows}, the color of each path reflects the combinatorial length of the corresponding permutation cycle, ranging from yellow (for the shortest cycles, often singletons) to dark purple (for the longest cycles).

-For drawing these trajectories, we used $1000$ initial $t$-steps for each value of $s$.
-The pictures presented here are just snapshots of the $t$-periodic animated eigenvalue processes.
-The positions of the eigenvalues along their tracks correspond to the value of $t=0$.
-The picture on the left is from the first $s$-window ($s= 0.00, 0.01, 0.02, \dots 0.10$), and the others (center and right) are from the second $s$-window ($s= 0.10, 0.11, 0.12, \dots 0.20$).
-The reader can see the animated images in \href{https://github.com/carlos-vargas-math/eigenvalue-collisions} {https://github.com/carlos-vargas-math/eigenvalue-collisions}.

-In the first s-window, all but two eigenvalues (left figure) remain singletons along this s-interval.
-This allows to detect eigenvalue collisions at the places where the permutation changes.
-Indeed, the zoomed-in figure (left) shows that two eigenvalues changed their cycles at some point between $s=0.08$ and $s=0.09$, as the permutation $\sigma(s)$ includes a 2 cycle for $s=0.09$ and $s=0.10$.
-This change in the permutation is explained by an eigenvalue collision, marked with an $X$, computed with the grid method.
-In the animation, the mark changes its color at the estimated $t$.

-The second and third figures of eigenvalue tracks are for the $s$-values $s= 0.10, 0.11, 0.12, \dots 0.20$, where we locate nine collisions, eight in the first zoomed-in picture and one in the second.

-After computing these collisions for different seeds and finer values of $s$, we noticed that the order of the eigenvalue collisions is quadratic: About $N(N-1)$ when the curve is the circle, and a bit more when it is the circuit.

-Since $N(N-1)$ grows quickly, there are some caveats in our approach of computing $\sigma(s)$ for finer values $s_0,s_1$, along the full $t$-interval $[0,1]$.